-Companies today clearly recognise the importance of data-driven decision making.
+Companies today clearly recognize the importance of data-driven decision making.
 This has manifested in the establishment of insights and analytics functions, explosive growth in demand for data scientists and an expanding market for analytics tools (including Relative Insight).
-But recognising the importance of data-driven approaches does not mean the full potential of data and research functions has been realised.
+But recognizing the importance of data-driven approaches does not mean the full potential of data and research functions has been realized.
 So what might the future of business intelligence look like?

 On October 20, Relative Insight CEO Ben Hookway moderated a panel of analytics and insight leaders from Sky, R/GA and Capital Group for a thoughtful discussion on the future of business intelligence.
 The discussion revolved around expanding stakeholder bases, exploring new data sources and cultivating more advanced capabilities including text analytics.